 Society volunteers began by weeding and mulching the garden, creating a clear path forward.
 With generous community support, additional native plants were added.
 It’s amazing how many native plant species you can enjoy in this pocket park!
-The garden plant identification signs will be installed in the garden by early 2018.
+Native plant identification signs were installed in the garden in late 2017.
 Spring is a great time to visit the garden when the wildflowers are in bloom, but there’s always something neat to look at anytime of year.
 If you would like to volunteer to work in the garden or have native plants to donate, please get in touch with us!

 Garry Oak Planting and Education for Students

 Arbor Day Tree Planting at Crescent Harbor Elementary School 2016